ropensci/spiro/README.md

 ## Overview

-The goal of `spiro` is to enable a fast and standardized workflow with raw data from cardiopulmonary exercise testing.
-The package provides simple tools for data import, processing, summary and visualization.
+This R package offers a fast, standardized and reproducible workflow for data cardiopulmonary exercise testing.
+It offers tools for
+data import, processing, summary and visualization.

 > WARNING: This package is currently under development.
 At the moment, I
 > recommend to use it for demonstration or testing purposes only.
 When